 Please include your visit/account number on all payments and correspondence.

-Should I pay my co-payment when I register for my hospital visit?
+Do I need to pay a co-payment when I register for my hospital visit?

 Yes, you may be asked to pay your co-payment, deductible, or estimated patient portion.